veronicaguerrini/LiME/README.md

 by setting first:
 - the fasta file names, and paths;
 - the read collection type (paired-end or single-end);
-- the use of the merge option --trlcp k.
+- the use of the merge option *--trlcp k*.

 ### Run